NickyDaB/IGME-201/exercises/20-questions/20-questions.md

 ## Reminders

 That's all I have to say.
 Good luck and have fun!
 Remember to effectivly plan out the assignment with your squad and divide the task and area responsibilities.
-While hitting all re requirements above, don't forget about other things we have talked about in class such as comments, error handling, and proper object oridented programming.. aka POOP. :shit: :stuck_out_tongue_winking_eye:
+While hitting all re requirements above, don't forget about other things we have talked about in class such as comments, error handling, and proper object oriented programming.. aka POOP. :shit: :stuck_out_tongue_winking_eye:

 ## Submitting